 2: M-IØ energimaster

-Perform practical laboratory projects where you for each procjet: study the theory for the process, go through the specific lab, prepare running the lab, do the lab work, analyze the results, and write a report.
+Perform practical laboratory projects and simulations where you for each procjet: study the theory for the process, go through the specific lab, prepare running the lab, do the lab work, analyze the results, and write a report.

 All energy must be converted from its source form (sun, biomass, wind, elevated water) into a useful form (light, movement, comfort).